 Before applying formally, you are strongly suggested to contact DPU Programme staff to advise on the suitability of your proposal.
-Please send a copy of your curriculum vitae and a 1-2 page summary of your research proposal to John Cosgrove, DPU Research Administrator.
+Please send a copy of your curriculum vitae and a 1-2 page summary of your research proposal to Colin Marx, Director of the PhD programme.

 Once you have received feedback from DPU staff, you can